-If you enrolled through the Health Connector, you must contact the Health Connector to enroll a Dependent.
-HNE may require documents that prove the new Dependent is eligible.
+To enroll a Dependent, you must contact the organization through which you enrolled.
+In addition to an Enrollment/Add/ Termination Form, HNE may require documents that prove the new Dependent is eligible.
 This information must be submitted to HNE within 60 days of the Effective Date.
-If you do not notify HNE within 60 days of the Effective Date, you may add new Dependents only at the next Open Enrollment period.
-For more information call the Health Connector at (877) 623-6765.
+If this information is not submitted to HNE within 60 days of the Effective Date, you may add new Dependents only at the next Open Enrollment period.
+For more information call the organization through which you enrolled.

-If I am already enrolled and my Dependent moves into HNE's Service Area, does my Dependent become eliqible for coverage?
+If I am already enrolled and my Dependent moves into HNE's Service Area, does my Dependent become eligible for coverage?